<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=981546022040035&amp;ev=PageView&amp;noscript=1">

 • Your child rents a property off campus.
 Consider that they will have to set up accounts for all ongoing living expenses, get themselves to and from campus, and remember to pay each individual bill on time.

 • You buy a home for your college student and house them yourself for four or more years.
-After they graduate, you will have the option to sell the home or convert it into an investment property that earns ongoing rental income.
+After they graduate, you can sell the home or convert it into an investment property that earns ongoing rental income.

 All in all, purchasing a home in a college town is something to consider—but it’s far from a no-brainer.
 It can, however, be a great way to skirt some of the college debt for you and your child; ensure that they’re housed in a safe, clean environment; and possibly earn you some money in the process.

 Are you ready to discuss this idea further?
-APM is here to go over all your options and create a plan that’s right for you.
-Contact us today to speak with a Loan Advisor.
+APM is here to review all your options and create a plan that’s right for you.
+Click here to connect with a Loan Advisor in your area.

 TOP POSTS